 The Company maintains a robust system of governance which, in light of the nature, scale and complexity of the Company' activities and its risk profile, is deemed to be adequate in ensuring the sound and prudent management of the Company.
 In line with the growth exhibited in insurance operations, there are continuous improvements to the system of governance and to internal controls.
-The Company continues investing heavily on technology and maintain state of the art systems and IT infrastructure on a high level performance.
+The Company continues investing heavily in technology and maintain state of the art systems and IT infrastructure on a high-level performance.

-Balance sheet strength remains the core strength of KLPP with Own Funds exceeding the SCR by \$297m and SCR coverage ratio of 735%.
-In May 2022, Standard and Poor's (S&P) maintained KLPP's BB + rating but delivered a negative outlook.
-S&P assumed that KLPP will lose 6% of an insurance portfolio in 2022 (6%-business from Russia in 2021).
-But their forecast did not come true because the insurance portfolio of KLPP in 2022 grew by 15% due to business from the EU and other countries.
-This is a clear indicator of the Company's strong capital base and the improvements achieved during the year with respect to governance, financial risk profile and operational efficiency.
-The Company intends to continue working with rating agencies and try to further increase the rating, which will further allow Company to increase activity in reinsurance and insurance market worldwide.
+Balance sheet strength remains the core strength of KLPP with Own Funds exceeding the SCR by \$259m and SCR coverage ratio of 541%.
+In May 2024, Standard and Poor's (S&P) maintained KLPP's BB + rating with revised the outlook to stable from negative.
+The Company intends to continue working with rating agencies and try to further increase the rating, which will further allow the Company to increase activity in reinsurance and insurance market worldwide.